eroc123/obsidian-notes/Computer Science/8 - Database/Flat file.md

 **Limitations:**
 - Data redundancy - data is repeated and causes more storage space to be used.
-- Data integrity issues - data t
+- Data integrity issues - data that is updated in o